 Our latest articles include one by Margaret McGlashan about the history of The Beeches on Main Street in Willerby.
 Our thanks go to Margaret for the time she has spent researching and, then, writing this piece, which comes in two parts.
 It all makes fascinating reading.
-Part 2 of the series about South Ella Hall is also now available for you to read.
+Part 4 of the series about South Ella Hall is also now available for you to read.
 It can be accessed by clicking on the link on the right-hand side of this page, where you can read the interesting story of the Egginton family.
 It includes an account of a daring rescue mission to the icy wastes off the coast of Greenland and an allegation of perjury against one of the occupants of South Ella.

 The Local History Group is one of AWAKE U3A’s most popular groups and, in normal times, meets on a monthly basis.
 The talks in our programme cover an interesting variety of subjects of local historical interest.
 Anyone interested in the history of Anlaby, Willerby and Kirk Ella or the wider area of Hull, East Yorkshire and North Lincolnshire is welcome to join this popular group.
 Our meetings are usually held at St. Luke’s Church Hall, Chestnut Avenue, Willerby, HU10 6PA at 2 p.m. on the third Thursday of each month.
 Everyone is welcome!

 There is usually an admission charge of £2 per person to offset the cost of hall hire, speaker and refreshments.